-- To understand the components of an ERP system. - To know the implementation stages and processes of an ERP system. - To understand the process of integrating legacy systems and other current IT systems with an ERP system. - To understand the infrastructure of ERP systems. - To understand and know the modern Enterprise Information Systems.
+- To understand the components of an ERP system. • - To know the implementation stages and processes of an ERP system. - To understand the process of integrating legacy systems and other current IT systems with • an ERP system. - To understand the infrastructure of ERP systems. • - To understand and know the modern Enterprise Information Systems.

-Number of hours (LTP) 9 6 Introduction to Modern Enterprise Systems: Introduction to enterprise systems.
+Introduction to Modern Enterprise Systems: Introduction to enterprise systems.
 Elements of enterprise systems - Business Information system, Decision support systems, Knowledge management systems, Financial and human resource systems.
 Kinds of Enterprise systems- B2C and B2B models.